CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/Exercise03.md

 ### Task 2: Connect VM to the Log Analytics workspace

-1. In search bar of the Azure portal, search for **Virtual Machines** and selct it.
+1. In search bar of the Azure portal, search for **Virtual Machines** and select it.

     ![](./images/112.png)